Bellex0/Dessert-Bae-Frontend/readme.md

 ## Installation
 1) Install and run [Dessert Bae API](https://github.com/Bellex0/Dessert-Bae-API)
 2) Fork (optional) and clone or download this repository to local system
-3) Use preferred text editor and/or terminal to navigate into `DateNight_Frontend` directory
+3) Use preferred text editor and/or terminal to navigate into `Dessert-Bae-Frontend` directory
 4) Run `npm install` (or `npm i`) in terminal
 5) Run `npm start` in terminal to launch the app in browser